 Tikal National Park is quite possible the most famous place in Guatemala and most people depart from Flores to Tikal.
 The ancient Mayan city is the biggest and most impressive in Central America, spanning over 100 square km of sub tropical rain-forest The island town of Flores is where most people base themselves for their Tikal trip.
 Getting from Flores to Tikal requires a 70 km drive around the east of Lake Peten Itza, then north to Tikal National Park, a 90 minute journey.

 Flores to Tikal

 There are more travel agents than restaurants in Flores, it would seem, all selling Tikal shuttle services.
-Shuttles fun from 3.30am to 1.30 pm and you can opt for a guided or unguided tour in English or Spanish.
+Shuttles run from 3.30 am to 1.30 pm and you can opt for a guided or unguided tour in English or Spanish.